jmagaram/Groceries/README.md

 I don't think F# breakpoints get hit when debugging in WASM.
 They did work in Blazor server however.

 There is no hot-reload which makes development of UI slow and tedious.
+Build times are pretty slow too.

 Javascript interop in Blazor works but is a hassle whenever I need to do it.